Investment Managers may submit information to email@example.com

 The Colorado Revised Statutes establish the authority of FPPA’s Board of Directors to invest the assets of the Fire & Police Members' Benefit Investment Fund.
 In exercising its authority to invest and manage Fund assets, the Board is governed by the “Uniform Prudent Investor Act.”
-The Board’s investment objectives, policies and guidelines are outlined in the FPPA Comprehensive Annual Financial Report.
+The Board’s investment objectives, policies and guidelines are outlined in the FPPA Annual Report.
 Investment staff and an outside consultant assist the Board in implementing its investment policies.